DirtySenpai/Cheat-Loader-CSGO/README.md

 To do:

-- [ ] Auto-check user group after being logged in
 - [ ] MyBB admin panel to change status and version
-- [ ] Clean up login heavily
 - [ ] Delayed injections
-- [ ] Add a MOTD function

 Completed:

 - [X] Make dll's remove themselves automatically
+- [X] Add a MOTD function (Kind of in the form of Change Logs)
+- [X] Clean up login heavily
+- [X] Auto-check user group after being logged in